-The work from this survey (assessing non-breeding populations and critical feeding grass availability and phenology) highlights the importance of implementing the Gouldian Finch Management Plan together with the Fire Management Plan and the Buffer Management Plan.
+The work from this survey (assessing the critical feeding grass availability and phenology) highlights the importance of implementing the Gouldian Finch Management Plan together with the Fire Management Plan and the Buffer Management Plan.
 Removing cattle, as stated in the Buffer Management Plan (Strategen 2011), together with the Fire Management Plan (Strategen 2011), has substantially increased the availability and productivity of the Gouldian finch seeding grasses, and Gouldian finches have also returned to the area.
 The GFMP aims to protect Gouldian finch populations by preserving and maintaining habitat (reduce grazing pressure and incidences of wild fires) and ensuring the retention of corridors linking feeding areas across the Project.
-Future surveys will be able to assess the relative success of wildfire control and cattle management in protected areas in relation to increased disturbance with the commencement of agricultural activity.
+Surveys of Gouldian finches in the last few years (following wildfire control and cattle management) have shown steady increases in their numbers (Save The Gouldian Fund 2016b), both in the breeding areas and also in the non-breeding areas during the wet season.
+The higher than average rainfall (Bureau of Meteorology, BOM 2017), together with the higher densities of flowering and seeing grasses recorded this year is likely to positively affect the densities and productivity of Gouldian finches in the area this season.
+Future surveys will be able to quantify this.